Forests of Azerbaijan: Hirkanian forest

 Hirkanian forests cover the territories of both Azerbaijan and Iran.
 The area of Hirkanian forests is approximately 0.1 million ha in Azerbaijan.
 Hirkan National Park was settled in the Talysh mountains, which covers about 38000 ha territory enclosing different zones of forest.

 The Caspian forests is a part of Hirkanian forest province.
 In these forests, there can be found some endemic trees such as Albizzia julibrissin, Parrotia persica, Quercus castaneifolia, and Gleditsia capsica.
 Peculiarity of this forest is that, there are various species of plants that include 211 species of shrub and semi-shrub, 90 species of tree, and approximately 1500 vascular plant species.
 Other than that, Chestnut-leaved Oak, Date Plum, Zelkovie, Caucasian Wing-nut, Velvet maple, Oriental Beech, and Perian Oak can be found in Hirkanian forest.
-There are also various evergreen species of trees exist such as Ilex spingera, Buxus hyrcana, and Danae racemose.
+There are also various evergreen species of trees exist such as Ilex spinigera, Buxus hyrcana, and Danae racemose.